jfhbrook/public/README.md

 ## Install

-I'm still working on it, but eventually this will be on pypi, where it can be installed with pip.
-From there it can be loaded with `%load_ext`.

 This library is [available on pypi](https://pypi.org/project/twisted_ipython/) and can be installed into your notebook's environment using [pip](https://pip.pypa.io/en/stable/).
 For a more concrete example using [Conda](https://docs.conda.io/en/latest/), check out the developer docs below.